inducer/pytential/README.rst

 pytential
 =========

-:mod:`pytential` helps you accurately evaluate layer potentials (and, sooner or later, volume potentials).
+pytential helps you accurately evaluate layer potentials (and, sooner or later, volume potentials).
 It also knows how to set up meshes and solve integral equations.